HPC-certification-forum/skill-tree/README.md

 # Skill tree

 The file for the Skill tree  can be read using the open source software [freeplane](https://docs.freeplane.org/).
+The newest version of freeplane (1.11.10) is needed.

 ## Axioms